ravasthi/csscomb.tmbundle/README.md

 # Requirements

 1. Have [node.js](http://nodejs.org) installed and its executable somewhere in the system or TextMate path
-1. A CSScomb configuration file either in your project’s root directory or in `~/.csscomb.json`.
+1. *(Optional)* A CSScomb configuration file either in your project’s root directory or in `~/.csscomb.json`.
+If neither exists, this bundle will fall back to the default csscomb configuration.

 # Installation